Xaver Schlager

-Xaver Schlager ([ˈksaːvɐ ˈʃlaːɡɐ]; born 28 September 1997) is an Austrian footballer who plays as midfielder for Bundesliga club RB Leipzig and the Austria national team.
+Xaver Schlager ([ˈksaːvɐ ˈʃlaːɡɐ]; born 28 September 1997) is an Austrian footballer who plays as central midfielder for Bundesliga club RB Leipzig and the Austria national team.

 Club career

 Red Bull Salzburg

 After playing for the youth team of SC St. Valentin, Schlager joined the FC Red Bull Salzburg Academy in 2011, where he played in all teams.
-In 2015, he was transferred to FC Liefering, the feeder team of FC Red Bull Salzburg.
+In 2015, Schlager was transferred to FC Liefering, the feeder team of FC Red Bull Salzburg.

 During the 2017–18 season, Salzburg had their best ever European campaign.
 They finished top of their Europa League group, for a record fourth time, before beating Real Sociedad and Borussia Dortmund thus making their first ever appearance in the UEFA Europa League semi-final.
 On 3 May 2018, he played in the Europa League semi-finals as Marseille beat Salzburg 3–2 on aggregate to secure a place in the final.